tgu-ltd/tgutui/README.md

 ## Overview

-This python application utilizes some of the latest linux terminal tools to interface with test equipment.
-Its primary purpose is demonstrate what can be done in a terminal with the Kitty terminal and T.
+This python application uses a Linux terminal to graphical interface with test equipment.
+Its primary purpose is demonstrate what can be done in a Kitty terminal with the Textual framework.

 It includes the following features: